-- c.
+- b.
+Training and development: where a training/development need is identified, the reviewer will notify the HR Manager or the Governance Manager in order that appropriate training/development is provided (see Annex A). - c.
 Reappointment: in cases where the member is eligible for consideration for reappointment, the outcome of performance reviews in each year of the term served by the individual will be a factor in the decision making. - d.
 Removal or termination and suspension from office/appointment: performance review documentation may be relevant in circumstances where a member is removed or has their appointment terminated or suspended from office/appointment under the relevant provisions in the GOSC (Constitution) Order 2009 (SI 2009/263) and the GOSC (Constitution of the Statutory Committees) Rules Order of Council 2009 (SI 2009/468). - e.
-Monitoring the fair, equitable and appropriate application and administration of the scheme. - 10.
+Monitoring the fair, equitable and appropriate application and administration of the scheme. - 11.
 All finalised performance review documentation will be stored, on behalf of the Chair of Council, securely at Osteopathy House.
-All draft documentation (electronic and paper) between the reviewer and members should be kept by each party securely and destroyed once the final paperwork is completed and sent to the HR Manager for secure storage on behalf of the Chair of Council. - 11.
-The performance review records will be accessible to the HR Manager, the Council and Executive Support Officer and the Chair of Council.
+All draft documentation (electronic and paper) between the reviewer and members should be kept by each party securely and destroyed once the final documentation is completed and sent to the HR Manager for secure storage on behalf of the Chair of Council. - 12.
+The performance review records will be accessible to the HR Manager, the Governance Manager, the Executive Assistant to the CE&R, and the Chair of Council.
 All reviewers will have access to records relating to those individuals reviewed by them.
 All members will have access to their individual records.